canisius-DAT512/Unit-1-Project/README.md

 5. Data saved to files within the project file structure.
 ### Rubric
 ---
-This project will be evaluated based on the deliverables’ ability to show unit learning objectives are been met.
+This project will be evaluated based on the deliverables’ ability to show unit learning objectives have been met.
 Feedback will be given for each submission.

 Score | Expectations
 :--- | :---